Editorial Style Guide

-Interdisciplinary majors: Chemistry and Biology; Computer Science and Mathematics; Mathematical and Computational Biology; and Mathematics and Physics.
+Interdisciplinary majors: Chemistry and Biology; Computer Science and Mathematics; Mathematical and Computational Biology; Mathematics and Physics; Computer Science and Physics

 Names of majors are not usually capitalized, except when presented in a list (as above) or for some Admission publications where emphasis is desired.